Investor sentiment improving, but unease over housing on the rise: study

 Investor sentiment has risen in the past year after hitting lowest level since the financial crisis in late 2015 – but the country’s housing market is leaving Canadians split over whether a home is the right place to park money right now, according to a new Manulife Financial Corp. study.

-Two-thousand Canadians 25 years of age or older filled out an online survey in December for Manulife’s semi-annual Investor Sentiment Index, released Monday.
+Two-thousand Canadians 25 years or older filled out an online survey in December for Manulife’s semi-annual Investor Sentiment Index, released Monday.

 Canadians were most confident in their own home as an asset class when compared with stocks, fixed-income investments, cash, income properties and balanced funds.
 But the study also reveals growing unease around housing: While low mortgage rates and down-payment savings have 30 per cent of Canadians thinking it’s the right time to buy a house, 29 per cent think it isn’t, thanks to high prices and a fears of volatility.